jfchoii/saints2/wiki/Guild-Handbook.md

 The very first step you can take to help yourself and that will show other members that you want to be a part of the community is to join Discord.
 You don’t need to use voice or have headsets to benefit from your new discord server.
 It is our communication hub for sharing information.
 The process of joining is very simple,

-For our members that cannot join us on Discord, We have a new document to help enable you to stay more current with updates, rankings and Events: [[Guild News]].
+For our members that cannot join us on Discord, We have a new document to help enable you to stay more current with updates, rankings and Events: [Guild News](Guild-News.md).

 ## New to Guilds?